On Unix/Linux (or command-line Mac OS X), use GNU tar, if you're not already. (If you're using

 With a bit of work, we're sure you can adapt that example to work in a REST, SOAP, AJAX, or whatever system.
 If not, pay us a lot of money, and we'll work it out for you.
 Or if you don't want to do that, maybe look at what Hat Doang did.
 An adaptation of that code now runs our online demo.

 In recent versions of our NER code, we use the typesafe heterogeneous container pattern that Josh Bloch has talked about in various places such as this talk.
 It's neat but somewhat stresses the implementation of generic types in Java.
 The code is correct and should compile okay.
 It does compile okay with later revisions Sun javac v1.5 or java v1.6+, and with 2009 or later versions of the Eclipse compiler.
-If it doesn't compile for you, you should upgrade your Java compiler or complain to the person who makes it.
+If it doesn't compile for you, it's really time you upgraded your Java compiler or complained to the person who makes it!